Sunbird-Ed/sunbird-perf-tests/README.md

 4. **./setup_jmeter.sh**
 5. Follow the onscreen instructions and provide input for the script.

-The scenarios and jmeter binary will be installed in the current user's home directory
+The scenarios and jmeter binary will be installed in the current user's home directory.

 #### Details on csv input data for jmeter scenarions